ryndaniels/terraform-provider-xray/README.md

 # Terraform Provider Xray

+This provider provides (limited) support for JFrog Xray.
+It is modeled after the [Atlassian Artifactory Provider](https://github.com/atlassian/terraform-provider-artifactory).

 ## Build the Provider
 If you're building the provider, follow the instructions to [install it as a plugin](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin).
 After placing it into your plugins directory,  run `terraform init` to initialize it.